-\n The next question we address is the approximation through a regularized Hamiltonian $H_\ve,\D(H_\ve)$ with non local interactions, also known as separable potentials.
-In order to define the approximating model we need to first introduce some notation.
+\n The next question we address is the approximation through a regularized Hamiltonian $H_\ve,\D(H_\ve)$ with non-local interactions, also known as separable potentials.
+In order to define the approximating model, we need to first introduce some notation.